 Arrive early and bring a copy of the birth certificate to get your baby’s Boarding Verification Document.

-- International travel: Birth certificate required to validate the age of all infants under age two.
+International travel: A birth certificate is required to validate the age of all infants under age two.
 And as with all International travel, you’ll still need to bring a passport.
 Taxes and fees apply to lap children flying internationally.
 But this is way better than the typical 10% airline charges!

 Domestic travel: Children under 18 are not required to show ID.